 Lord Christopher Monckton

-Christopher Monckton, Third Viscount Monckton of Brenchley, is chief policy advisor to the Science and Public Policy Institute (SPPI).
-He has held positions with the British press and in government, as a press officer at the Conservative Central Office and as Prime Minister Margaret Thatcher’s policy advisor.
+Christopher Monckton, Third Viscount Monckton of Brenchley, has held positions with the British press and in government, as a press officer at the Conservative Central Office, and as Prime Minister Margaret Thatcher’s policy advisor.

 On leaving 10 Downing Street, he established a successful specialist consultancy company, giving technical advice to corporations and governments.
-His two articles on global warming in The Sunday Telegraph in November 2006 crashed its website after attracting 127,000 hits within two hours of publication.
+The first of his two articles on global warming in The Sunday Telegraph in November 2006 crashed its website after attracting 127,000 hits within two hours of publication.

-Mr. Monckton’s 2010 speaking tour of Australia played to packed houses and generated some 650 reports in news media.
+Lord Monckton’s 2010 speaking tour of Australia played to packed houses and generated some 650 reports in news media.
 It is credited with having achieved a 10% shift in public opinion away from climate alarmism in one month, particularly among opposition parties.
-He was invited to give a personal briefing to Tony Abbott, at the time leader of the Opposition and now prime minister.
+He was invited to give a personal briefing to Tony Abbott, at the time leader of the Opposition and subsequently prime minister.

 “The temperature feedback problem,” Energy and Environment, 2015.